tailhook/khufu/README.rst

 It's mostly a DSL around HTML, that looks a lot like just a template language similar to Jade_, that compiles into Incremental DOM.
-Additinally Khufu:
+Additionally Khufu:

-1. Khufu reuses incremental dom diffing algorithm to diff flux_-like stores
+1. Reuses incremental dom diffing algorithm to diff redux_ or flux_-like stores
 2. Allows to write styles in the same file which are **properly namespaced** without long ugly prefixed like in BEM_

 So What is "View-Driven"?
 =========================